Distributed-EPFL/at2-node/README.md

 An implementation of a distributed ledger using [AT2](https://arxiv.org/abs/1812.10844) (Asynchronous Trustworthy Transfers).
-It you allows to send money to a chosen identity provided that you have enough in your account, while being byzantine resistant.
+It you allows to send a certain amount of an asset to a chosen identity provided that you have enough in your account, while being byzantine resistant.

 ## overview